514-labs/debezium-cdc/README.md

-# Debezium CDC with Moose & Drizzle
+# Debezium CDC with MooseStack & Drizzle

 Easy-to-run demo of a CDC pipeline using Debezium (Kafka Connect), PostgreSQL, Redpanda, and ClickHouse.